Inductance: Resonant transformer

 When a capacitor is connected across one winding of a transformer, making the winding a tuned circuit (resonant circuit) it is called a single-tuned transformer.
 When a capacitor is connected across each winding, it is called a double tuned transformer.
 These resonant transformers can store oscillating electrical energy similar to a resonant circuit and thus function as a bandpass filter, allowing frequencies near their resonant frequency to pass from the primary to secondary winding, but blocking other frequencies.
 The amount of mutual inductance between the two windings, together with the Q factor of the circuit, determine the shape of the frequency response curve.
 The advantage of the double tuned transformer is that it can have a wider bandwidth than a simple tuned circuit.
 The coupling of double-tuned circuits is described as loose-, critical-, or over-coupled depending on the value of the coupling coefficient $k$.
 When two tuned circuits are loosely coupled through mutual inductance, the bandwidth is narrow.
 As the amount of mutual inductance increases, the bandwidth continues to grow.
 When the mutual inductance is increased beyond the critical coupling, the peak in the frequency response curve splits into two peaks, and as the coupling is increased the two peaks move further apart.
 This is known as overcoupling.

-Stongly-coupled self-resonant coils can be used for wireless power transfer between devices in the mid range distances (up to two metres).
+Strongly-coupled self-resonant coils can be used for wireless power transfer between devices in the mid range distances (up to two metres).
 Strong coupling is required for a high percentage of power transferred, which results in peak splitting of the frequency response.

 Ideal transformers

-When $k = 1$, the inductor is referred to as being closely coupled.
-If in addition, the self-inductances go to infinity, the inductor becomes an ideal transformer.
+When $\ k = 1\ ,$ the inductor is referred to as being 'closely coupled'.
+If in addition, the self-inductances go to infinity, the inductor becomes an 'ideal transformer'.
 In this case the voltages, currents, and number of turns can be related in the following way: